Ozzie Nelson: Radio and television

 The TV show starred the entire family, as America watched Ozzie and Harriet raise their boys.
 Nelson was producer and director of most of the episodes, and he co-wrote many of them.
-Nelson's brother, Don Nelson, was also one of the writers.
-Ozzie was hands on, involved with every aspect of both radio and TV programs.
-It is notable that throughout the 1950's, Ozzie's prior bandleading career and Harriet's singing, acting, and dancing careers were seldom mentioned.
+Nelson's brother, Don, was also one of the writers.
+Ozzie was hands-on, involved with every aspect of both radio and TV programs.
+Throughout the 1950s, notably, Ozzie's prior bandleading career and Harriet's singing, acting, and dancing careers were seldom mentioned.
 The younger audience would have had no idea that Ozzie and Harriet had previously been involved in music.

 Nelson appeared as a guest panelist on the June 9, 1957, episode of What's My Line?

 His last television show, in the fall of 1973, was Ozzie's Girls, which lasted for a year in first-run syndication.
 The premise involved Ozzie and Harriet renting their sons' former room to two college girls—actresses Brenda Sykes and Susan Sennett—and portrayed the Nelsons' efforts at adjusting to living with two young women after raising two sons.

 For his contribution to the television industry, Ozzie Nelson has a star on the Hollywood Walk of Fame at 6555 Hollywood Boulevard.
 He has an additional star with his wife at 6260 Hollywood Boulevard for their contribution to radio.

 Personal life

 He married band singer Harriet Hilliard in 1935.
-They had two sons, David (born in 1936) and Eric (known as Ricky, born in 1940).
+They had two sons, David (1936–2011), who became an actor and director, and Eric (known as Ricky, 1940–1985) a popular singer with 18 top 10 hits.

 The couple remained married until Ozzie's death in 1975.
 His grandchildren include actress Tracy Nelson and musicians Matthew and Gunnar Nelson.
 He was also the former father-in-law of Kristin Harmon and June Blair.

 Cultural historians have noted that the on-screen laid-back character was very different from the real-life Ozzie Nelson, who has been characterized as an authoritarian figure who monitored every aspect of his children's lives.
 In 1998, A&E broadcast a documentary entitled Ozzie and Harriet: The Adventures of America's Favorite Family, which depicted Ozzie Nelson as a dictatorial personality who "thwarted his sons, preventing them from attending college and reminding them that they were obliged to work on television".
 Author David Halberstam has written, "the Nelsons arguably were a dysfunctional family.
 In real life, Ozzie was a workaholic who stole his sons' childhood (by having them grow up in show business)".

+Nelson and his wife were charter members of the Hollywood Republican Committee.

-In 1973, Ozzie Nelson published his autobiography, Ozzie, (Prentice Hall, 1973, ISBN 0-13-647768-2).
+In 1973, Ozzie Nelson published his autobiography, Ozzie (Prentice Hall, 1973, ISBN 0-13-647768-2).